 Cross-border trade with Mexico surged following NAFTA.

-It’s fair to presume NAFTA is not the sole cause of the increase in trade, but it is also fair to presume that NAFTA helped.
 Increased trade is a benefit to both parties, otherwise, the trade would not take place.

 Trump now threatens to kill the trade golden goose and US farmers are in the crosshairs of the dispute.
 Any unraveling of NAFTA could hit deeply enmeshed cross-border food supply chains